-Designated Child Safeguarding members of the Board: Ms N Partassidou, Ms T Baltaian Kremmou.
-The BoM, in conjunction with the DSL/Deputy DSL will monitor and evaluate the effectiveness of this policy on a yearly basis.
+Designated Child Safeguarding Member of the Board: Ms N Partassidou.

+The BoM, in conjunction with the DSL/Deputy DSL will monitor and evaluate the effectiveness of this policy on an annual basis.

-Every member of staff will sign that they have read and understood this policy
+Every member of staff will sign that they have read and understood this policy.